Mohammad Tawhidi: Media attention

+Tawhidi's views have sparked both support and criticism, with some praising his efforts to promote dialogue and reform, while others accuse him of misrepresenting Islam.
+He continues to advocate for a peaceful and cooperative understanding of the religion.

 In March 2016, Tawhidi released a statement concerning a man who was released on bail after allegedly grabbing a woman's headscarf on a bus in Adelaide.
-He stated: "If government laws do not prevent such assaults, then I fear that a day will come where the Muslim community might take matters into their own hands to protect their women and mothers."
-His statement also said that the Australian Government should review its laws on female headscarves.
-Tawhidi later clarified that his statement was not meant to be interpreted as a threat, and he was unhappy with how his comments were portrayed by the ABC and Daily Mail Australia.
-He said that the misinterpretation by media outlets inspired him to found the "Imams for Peace" organisation.
+He warned that intolerance could cause tension and harm the dignity of Australian women, adding that while a man might legally qualify for bail, it might not be the right decision ethically.
+He also expressed concern that such incidents could lead to negative reactions from the Muslim community, which leaders are working to make more tolerant.
+His statement also said that the Australian Government should review its laws on female headscarves was misinterpreted by ABC Australia.
+While he rejected the idea of compulsory headscarves for women, he advocated for stricter laws that would protect Muslim women and mothers in Australia.
+Tawhidi said that the consistent misinterpretation of his statements and positions by local media outlets inspired him to found the "Imams for Peace" organization.

 Later in 2016, he attended the World Alliance of Religions for Peace (WARP) Summit in South Korea, hosted by Lee Man-hee.
 The WARP Summit coincided with the birthday of Lee Man-hee.
 Tawhidi was supportive of the event and was quoted as saying "this WARP Summit is an event blessed by God because it is every religious person's wish to achieve peace through an alliance into one religion."